Kentucky Head Baseball Coach, Nick Mingione

 Prior to being named UK Baseball Head Coach, Mingione spent the last eight seasons as an assistant to John Cohen at Mississippi State.
 Before his time at Mississippi State, Mingione spent two seasons at UK as an assistant under Cohen in 2006-07.
 UK won 33 SEC games in those two seasons, including in 2006 when UK claimed its first SEC championship.
 After the historic regular season, the Wildcats hosted an NCAA Regional for the first time.
 Mingione worked extensively at UK with the likes of Collin Cowgill and John Shelby III.

 Mingione has a sterling reputation as a recruiter.
 Over the nine seasons at Kentucky and Mississippi State for which recruiting rankings are final, he has helped land classes with an average ranking of 14th, including top-three classes in 2013-15.
 He also has an unmatched track record of player development, coaching 64 players selected in the MLB Draft, as well as 36 All-Americans and five conference players of the year.
+In fact, the chances are that one of the players in your free fantasy baseball team has been coached by Mingione at some point in his life.

 Born in Tarrytown, NY, Mingione grew up in Florida, and graduated from Embry-Riddle in 2000 with a degree in aerospace studies, as well as a triple minor in business, psychology and humanities.
 He was also a four-year letterman on the school’s baseball team.